Free tyre & rim inspection form

 - Declaration and sign-off: inspector and supervisor signatures.

-How to conduct a tyre and rim inspection
+How to use this tyre & rim inspection form

-- Fill in the vehicle details (registration, make/model, odometer, fleet number) and inspector details (name, date, time) at the top of the form.
+- Fill in the vehicle details (registration, make/model, odometer, fleet number) and inspector details (name, date, time) at the top of the form.: Confirm the registration and fleet number match the assigned vehicle.
+Record the current odometer reading to track tread wear against distance since the last inspection.

 - Start at the front left (FL) tyre.
 Use a tread depth gauge to measure tread depth at three points across the tread width.
-Record the lowest reading in mm.
+Record the lowest reading in mm.: Place the gauge in the main tread grooves at the inner edge, centre and outer edge.
+Record the lowest of the three readings.
+The legal minimum in Australia is 1.5 mm; replace at 3 mm for fleet safety.

-- Identify the wear pattern, even wear is normal; inner or outer edge wear suggests alignment issues; centre wear suggests over-inflation; cupping/scalloping suggests suspension problems.
+- Identify the wear pattern, even wear is normal; inner or outer edge wear suggests alignment issues; centre wear suggests over-inflation; cupping/scalloping suggests suspension problems.: Run your hand across the tread to feel for uneven surfaces.
+Record the pattern observed.
+Refer the vehicle for wheel alignment if edge wear is detected or for suspension inspection if cupping or scalloping is present.

 - Inspect the rim for cracks, bends, corrosion and kerb damage.
-Check wheel nuts are torqued to specification.
+Check wheel nuts are torqued to specification.: Visually inspect each rim flange and spoke area for cracks, dents and corrosion.
+Use a torque wrench to verify wheel nuts are tightened to the manufacturer specification.
+Look for rust streaks around studs, which indicate loosening.

 - Mark the overall result.
-Pass (all tyres and rims serviceable), Action Required (defects found but vehicle can operate with monitoring), or Fail (unsafe, do not operate).
+Pass (all tyres and rims serviceable), Action Required (defects found but vehicle can operate with monitoring), or Fail (unsafe, do not operate).: Select Pass only if all tyres meet the minimum tread depth, pressures are within specification and no rim damage is found.
+Select Fail if any tyre has exposed cords, a bulge, or tread below 1.5 mm.

 Get the free template

-Enter your email above to download the tyre and rim inspection form.
+Enter your email above to download the full tyre & rim inspection form as a PDF.

 Tyres should be visually checked before every trip or shift as part of a pre-start inspection - looking for obvious damage, flat spots and under-inflation.
 A detailed tyre and rim inspection: measuring tread depth, checking wear patterns, sidewall condition, inflation pressures, rim integrity and valve condition - should be performed at every scheduled service (typically every 10,000–15,000 km), at every tyre rotation, and whenever a tyre fault is suspected (vibration, pulling, uneven wear, slow leak).
 Fleet vehicles in demanding conditions (construction sites, gravel roads, heavy loads, frequent kerb contact) may require monthly detailed inspections.
 In MapTrack, you can schedule tyre inspections by date or odometer and get automatic reminders when each vehicle is due.